-A year ago, adding the best barbell to your home gym setup might have felt like an over-the-top decision.
-How things have changed!
-Thanks to everyone being locked inside their abodes for a year, many people ended up building their own Church of Iron where they worship nothing but gains, using barbells loaded with the heaviest weight plates available.
+Up until recently, adding even the best barbell to your home gym setup might have felt like a bit of an over-the-top decision.
+Not anymore!
+Thanks to pandemic and subsequent lockdown(s), many people ended up building their personal Church of Iron where they worship nothing but gainnnnnnns by doing barbell workouts day after day.

-And that's no surprise, as barbells are extremely versatile: you can perform a full-body workout using a simple Olympic bar (and some bumper plates), even without adding a weights bench to the setup.
-Admittedly, even the best barbells are more hassle to store and workout with than the best dumbbells or even the best kettlebells; barbells are comparatively massive, especially the full-length Olympic bar variety.
+And that's no surprise, as barbells are extremely versatile: you can perform a full-body workout using a single Olympic bar (and some bumper plates), even without adding a weights bench to the setup.
+Admittedly, even barbells are more hassle to store and workout with than the best dumbbells or even the best kettlebells; barbells are comparatively massive, especially the full-length Olympic bar variety.

 Wearing gym gloves during barbell lifts can help you avoid blisters, while the best workouts shoes can provide some stability, especially on hard floors.
 Ideally, you don't want to slip when trying to deadlift one and a half times your body weight.

 Speaking of heavy lifts: as well as getting a decent barbell, you might want to peruse the best weight plate guide too.
 The two go together like coffee and cream.
 Or, barbells and weight plates.
-Also, here is a comparison of the benefits (and drawbacks) of dumbbells and barbells: dumbbell vs barbell.
+Also, here is a comparison between dumbbells and barbells: dumbbell vs barbell.

-Deadlifts are the heaviest lifts that anyone can do using a barbell: that's a fact.
+Deadlifts are the heaviest lifts anyone can do using a barbell: that's a fact.
 The current deadlift world record is 1,104.52 lbs (501 kg), set by none other than The Mountain himself, Hafthor Bjornsson.
 It's unlikely that this number will go up significantly or anytime soon.

 With all this in mind, let's appreciate that the Mirafit M3 Hybrid 20kg Olympic Barbell has a tensile strength of 218,000 psi and is SGS tested to 1,500 lbs (680 kg).
-No one will lift that much, so the Mirafit M3 will probably be the first and the last barbell you'll ever buy.
+No one will lift that much, so the Mirafit M3 will probably be the first and the last barbell you'll ever need to buy.